 Max Sauze Uranus Table Lamp

-Materials: Metal (iron) frame and anodised aluminium slats.
-Bakelite socket.
+Materials: Metal (iron) wire frame base.
+Square curved anodised aluminium slats lampshade.
+Bakelite E14 socket.

 Height: 18 cm / 7.08”

 Width: 16 x 16 cm / 6.29 x 6.29”

 Electricity: 1 bulb E14, 1 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.